dimitrispaxinos/dimitrispaxinos.github.io/docs/_posts/2015-01-25-Keeping a consistent coding style with StyleCop.md

 ---
 layout: post
 title: Keeping a consistent coding style with StyleCop
-tags: StyleCop CodingStyle
+tags: StyleCop CodingStyle VisualStudio
-tags:
-- StyleCop
-- Coding Style
-- Visual Studio
-description: fsdfsd
+description: A post about the use of StyleCop to ensure that your coding style remains consistent.
 ---

 ### Coding Style and its Importance